craftcms/docs/README.md

 The pages served from `docs/` are treated like any other VuePress project, and the theme modifies resolvers so any displayed content is assumed to be part of an active set once selected.

 - `docs/`
-    - `.storybook/` has everything to configure the Storybook project, which depends on `postcss.config.js` and `tailwind.config.js`.
   - `.vuepress/`
     - `public/` for static files to be published with the build.
     - `sets/` for our docset configurations.
     - `theme/` all the JavaScript, Vue, PostCSS and Stylus for the custom VuePress theme.
     - `anchor-prefixes.js`: configuration for abbreviated link shortcuts like `yii2:` and `craft3:`.
     - `config.js` is the root VuePress configuration.
     - `head.js` for customizing global `<head>` contents for published pages.
     - `placeholders.js` for configuring special placeholders to be emphasized in code samples.
   - `*/` docset markdown as you’d see it on its own in each legacy VuePress project.
   - `README.md` the topmost homepage for all docsets.
 - `postcss.config.js`
 - `tailwind.config.js`